 How do partial pay installment agreements compare with other tax relief programs?

-While some of the other IRS installment agreements base your monthly payments on the amount of taxes you owe, a partial pay installment agreement takes into account your living expenses to determine what you can afford to pay each month.
+Other IRS installment agreements base your monthly payments on the amount of taxes you owe.
+However, a partial pay installment agreement takes into account your living expenses to determine what you can afford to pay each month.
 Additionally, a Partial Pay Installment Agreement may offer a longer repayment term than the typical 36 or 72 months you get with the more conventional guaranteed and streamlined installment agreements.

 As long as you are current with your payments, the IRS cannot take any additional collection actions.
 However, you will need to provide a financial statement and supporting financial documents.

 Every two years, they will re-evaluate the terms of your Partial Payment Installment Agreement to see whether you can pay more.
 Providing detailed financial information to the IRS can be risky.
 All the information you volunteer can be used against you.